Yakuza film: Decline and home video resurgence

 In the 1980s, yakuza movies drastically declined due in part to the rise of home video VCRs.
-One exception was the Gokudō no Onnatachi series starring Shima Iwashita, which was based on a book of interviews with the wives and girlfriends of real gangsters.
+One exception was the Yakuza Wives series starring Shima Iwashita, which was based on a book of interviews with the wives and girlfriends of real gangsters.
 In 1994, Toei actually announced that The Man Who Shot the Don starring Hiroki Matsukata would be their last yakuza film unless it made $4 million US in home video rentals.
 It did not and they announced they would stop producing such movies, although they returned a couple of years later.

 But in the 1990s, the low-budget direct-to-video movies called Gokudō brought a wealth of yakuza movies, such as Toei's V-Cinema line in 1990.
 Many young directors had freedom to push the genre's envelope.
 One such director was Rokurō Mochizuki who broke through with Onibi in 1997.
 Directors such as Shinji Aoyama and Kiyoshi Kurosawa started out in the home video market before becoming regulars on the international festival circuit.
 Though the most well-known gokudō creator is Takashi Miike, who has become known internationally for his extremely violent, genre pushing and border crossing (yakuza movies taking place outside Japan, such as his 1997 Rainy Dog) films in the style.